Maioch/CodexNaturalis/README.md

 The client can be run from one of the executables found in the releases section which are already packaged with the correct Java Runtime Environment version.
-Windows users have to simply run the executable file to install the game, and open it from the Start Menu afterward, while those on Linux have to extract the zip archive and run the binary found in the /bin folder.
+Windows users can simply run the executable file to install the game and add it to their Start Menu, while those on Linux have to extract the zip archive and run the binary found in the /bin folder.
 Alternatively, the client can also be used through the platform-specific jar, which requires JRE 22 or higher: